jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The middle-class has to step up and upgrade our way of life to the Internet Age.
 We must grab hold of the levers of power the open-source community has made for us.
 Only then will we live in the era of mass-collaboration.
 If we don't, we'll keep suffering the pains of a degenerating society.

-Now with this pandemic, we'll use up more money, causing more political hatred, and make our lives even unhappier.

-Stepping up means Main Street stops blaming phantom communists and fascists for our problems.
-Instead, regular people must believe in a new philosophy that makes them player gods who take control and responsibility of their culture.
-This means grabbing new apps, electronics, and gadgets to transform our way of life.

 The biggest roadblock to the Internet Age is the gatekeeper Darth Blockbuster, a powerful and self-entitled holdover from the Industrial Age.
 The Sith Lord is the reason antagonism is our new evil.

 Darth Blockbuster stalls the future by writing rules to keep his Industrial Age tools, and himself, in power.
 These rules are like a Death Star.
-They concentrate the legal departments, HR reps, corporate lobbyists of a bygone age, to keep Main Street away from a happier life inside the era of mass-collaboration.Therefore, before our civilization can evolve, we need to defeat Darth Blockbuster and blow up his super-weapon.
+They concentrate the legal departments, HR reps, corporate lobbyists of a bygone age, to keep Main Street away from a happier life inside the era of mass-collaboration.

-That’s the setting of your life’s story.

-The plot remains to be written, whether you’re brave enough to write it yourself is up to you.
-Will you become a player god and fight to control our society’s levers of power like timesheets, health records, and power generation?
-The antagonists are already playing.
-And this battle is the game of every civilization either wins or dies.
-It’s not at all dramatic to say this; the fate of your children, culture, and civilization is on your shoulders.
+Before our civilization can evolve, we need to defeat Darth Blockbuster and blow up his super-weapon.

 I’ll explain the philosophy we need to win, but whether you decide to become a player god is up to you.
 If you’re ready, keep reading.
 It’s time to strategize.